encode/django-rest-framework/docs/api-guide/throttling.md

     class CustomAnonRateThrottle(AnonRateThrottle):
         cache = get_cache('alternate')

-You'll need to rememeber to also set your custom throttle class in the `'DEFAULT_THROTTLE_CLASSES'` settings key, or using the `throttle_classes` view attribute.
+You'll need to remember to also set your custom throttle class in the `'DEFAULT_THROTTLE_CLASSES'` settings key, or using the `throttle_classes` view attribute.

 ---